thomas-mangin/vyos-documentation/docs/configuration/system/login.rst

 Configuration
 -------------

-.. cfgcmd:: set system login tacas server <address> key <secret>
+.. cfgcmd:: set system login tacacs server <address> key <secret>

    Specify the IP `<address>` of the TACACS server user with the pre-shared-secret given in `<secret>`.

    Multiple servers can be specified.

-.. cfgcmd:: set system login tacas server <address> port <port>
+.. cfgcmd:: set system login tacacs server <address> port <port>

    Configure the discrete port under which the TACACS server can be reached.

    This defaults to 49.

-.. cfgcmd:: set system login tacas server <address> disable
+.. cfgcmd:: set system login tacacs server <address> disable

    Temporary disable this TACACS server.
 It won't be queried.

-.. cfgcmd:: set system login tacas server <address> timeout <timeout>
+.. cfgcmd:: set system login tacacs server <address> timeout <timeout>

    Setup the `<timeout>` in seconds when querying the TACACS server.

-.. cfgcmd:: set system login tacas source-address <address>
+.. cfgcmd:: set system login tacacs source-address <address>

    TACACS servers could be hardened by only allowing certain IP addresses to connect.
 As of this the source address of each TACACS query can be